AthenACHY/AthenACHY.github.io/_posts/2023-04-27-Morphological_profiling.md

 In case 3, the authors use the up to 101 euclidean + FD features to characterize cell-cycle state of cells.

 ### Conclusion
-Fractal analysis is a useful method to extract local characteristics of cell morphology and will be of particular importance with the advance in image processing technologies and better microscope.
+Fractal analysis is a useful method to extract local characteristics of cell morphology and will be of particular importance with the advance in image processing technologies and better microscopes.